Your Questions, Answered

 • Women of older age

-• Previously failed IUI procedure
+• A previously failed IUI procedure

 • Problems with ovulation